nobukoba/h2root/README.md

 # h2root
-h2root command with 128 MB memory
+h2root (HBOOK to ROOT) command with 128 MB memory

 ## How to compile and use
 On the terminal, clone the macros by the following command.